White pushing for Olympic skateboarding

 In the skateboarding community the most respected skaters do not even compete, satisfied to showcase their moves on YouTube and leave the gold medals to synchronized swimmers and modern pentathletes.

-Hardcore skateboarders underlined their distain for all things Olympic by launching an online petition urging IOC president Jacques Rogge not to recognize skateboarding.
+Hardcore skateboarders underlined their disdain for all things Olympic by launching an online petition urging IOC president Jacques Rogge not to recognize skateboarding.

 “With due respect for Olympic athletes, we the undersigned skateboarders and advocates strongly request that the IOC not recognize skateboarding as an Olympic sport or use skateboarding to market the Olympics,” reads the petition.
 “Skateboarding is not a ”sport“ and we do not want skateboarding exploited and transformed to fit into the Olympic program.”